mantidproject/mantid/docs/source/techniques/ISISPowder-OSIRIS-v1.rst

 Parameters
 -----------
-The following parameters for POLARIS are intended for regular use when using the ISIS Powder scripts.
+The following parameters for OSIRIS are intended for regular use when using the ISIS Powder scripts.

-.. _calibration_directory_polaris_isis-powder-diffraction-ref:
+.. _calibration_directory_osiris_isis-powder-diffraction-ref:

 calibration_directory
 ^^^^^^^^^^^^^^^^^^^^^